Maine in the Fall: Coastal Towns to Visit for Foliage and Lobster

 Fall festivals and farmers markets bring a harvest atmosphere to town through October, while November ushers in quieter streets and fireside dining at historic inns.
 If you’re looking for a picture-perfect New England fall postcard, Camden might just be it.

-Rockland: A Walk on the Breakwater
+Rockland: A Walk Along the Breakwater

 Rockland Breakwater Light